waelkarman/waelkarman/README.md

 Pushing my limits and getting out of my comfort zone brought me powerful soft skills, such as: leadership, problem solving and decision making, presentation skills, and creativity and of course thirst for adventure.

-In my free time I love reading, hiking, programming and playing volleyball.
-I also keep an open door for new stuff (a new language, a new sport, a new activity).

-Each day I try to be better by at least 1% 💪🏻

 <!--
 **waelkarman/waelkarman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.